Average Reading Time: 6 minutes and 56 seconds

-Here Is How It Works
+How It Works

 The Most Important ½ Inch of the Body

-- holding extra weight around your belly
+- Holding extra weight around your belly

-- skin rashes or itching
+- Skin irritations or itching

-- swollen hands and feet
+- Swollen hands and feet

-- breast swelling and tenderness during the menstrual cycle
+- Breast swelling and tenderness during the menstrual cycle

 Where Do These Toxic Fats Go?